 Most of the complaints about VPN SMTP blocked issues emanated from custom webmail users.
-An example of custom webmail is email@example.com.
+An example of a custom webmail is [email protected].

 However, using standard webmail is an excellent solution since most webmail provides an SMTP server on an SSL port TCP 465.
 Moreover, many VPNs do not block this port because it is secure.

 This is because these webmail providers are not blocked by several VPN service providers.
 They also have a huge user base and provide excellent anti-spamming and security features for users.